 Where people were at risk, there were written assessments which described the actions staff were to take to reduce the likelihood of harm.
 This included the measures to be taken to help reduce the likelihood of accidents.
 We saw examples of how staff had taken action to promote one person's independence and take calculated risks so they could have a more independent lifestyle.
+The registered manager told us that the home had helped support people who wished to become more independent to move to their own home.

 The way care plans were written showed how people were to be supported and there were reviews to see if their needs had changed.
-These reviews included a meeting which had been attended by relatives, care staff and peoples social workers.
-We saw each person had a key worker whose role it was to spend time with people to review their plans on a monthly basis.
+These reviews included meetings which had been attended by relatives, care staff and peoples social workers.
+We saw each person had a key worker whose role it was to spend time with people to review their care plans on a monthly basis.
 Key worker's played an important role in peoples' lives, they provided one to one support, kept care plans up to date and made sure that other staff always knew about the person's current needs and wishes.
 There was evidence a great deal of thought, consideration and care had gone into peoples' care plans.

-We saw staff write down the support provided to people each day in the 'daily records.'
-The daily records we looked at were very detailed and were used to monitor any changes in people's care and welfare needs.
-This meant the service was able to identify changes and respond to those changes.
+We saw staff write down the support provided to people each day.
+The records we looked at were very detailed and were used to monitor any changes in people's care and welfare needs.
+This meant the service was able to identify and respond appropriately to people's changes.

-The service enabled people to carry out person-centred activities within the service and in the community and encouraged them to maintain hobbies and interests.
+The home supported people to carry out activities within the service and in the community and encouraged them to maintain hobbies and interests.
 Activities were personalised for each individual.
 Each person had a detailed weekly activities plan that had been designed around their needs.
-For example, some people preferred to take part in several shorter activities throughout the day whilst others preferred one activity.
-Sufficient staff had been provided to enable people to consistently access community facilities and also to support people to attend health care appointments.
+Some people preferred to have numerous activities and busy lives.
+Sufficient staff had been provided and co-ordination was in place to enable people to consistently access community facilities and also to support people to attend health care appointments.